mashery/blackbeard/docs/extras/github.md

 githubDocs.js emits two custom events.

-- `portalGitHubRenderAfter` runs after content is rendered.
+- `portalAfterGitHubRender` runs after content is rendered.
-- `portalGitHubRenderFail` runs if the GitHub Content API returns with an error.
+- `portalAfterGitHubError` runs if the GitHub Content API returns with an error.

 You can these to run additional scripts if desired.